munificent/craftinginterpreters/book/scanning.md

 Our scanner is almost done.
 The only remaining pieces of the lexical grammar to implement are identifiers and their close cousins the reserved words.
-You might think we could match keywords like we handle multiple-character operators like `<=`.
-Something like:
+You might think we could match keywords like `or` in the same way we handle multiple-character operators like `<=`:

 ```java
 case 'o':